 5) Finally, pack up your old gateway to send back to your ISP so you don’t need to continue paying the rental fee.

-Replacing your ISP Gateway with a Standalone Modem and Standalone Router
+Replacing your ISP Gateway with a Standalone Modem and a Standalone Wi-Fi Router

 - Your house is small but you feel that you just want the best possible devices.